Thomas Steiner (@tomayac)

 via Twitter Web App in reply to marcustallberg

-@hate_and_roses @ChromiumDev Browsing statelessly is a user desire that I think we should respect.
+@hate_and_roses @ChromiumDev Browsing statelessly is a #privacy user desire that I think we should respect.
 Sure, some features won’t work by definition, but many use cases should still be possible.

 @AshleyGullen It probably (maybe) boils down to redefining “session” for this purpose.
 The definition used for `sessionStorage` may not necessarily mean what users think of being a browsing session.